RWANDA – The Trip

 The population coalesced, first into clans (ubwoko), and then, by 1700, into around eight kingdoms.
 The Kingdom of Rwanda, ruled by the Tutsi Nyiginya clan, became the dominant kingdom from the mid-eighteenth century, expanding through a process of conquest and assimilation, and achieving its greatest extent under the reign of King Kigeli Rwabugiri in 1853–1895.
 He initiated administrative reforms which caused a rift to grow between the Hutu and Tutsi populations.
 These included uburetwa, a system of forced labour which Hutu had to perform to regain access to land seized from them, and ubuhake, under which Tutsi patrons ceded cattle to Hutu or Tutsi clients in exchange for economic and personal service.
 Although Hutu and Tutsi were often treated differently, they shared the same language and culture, the same clan names, and the same customs; the symbols of kingship served as a unifying bond between them.

 Rwanda and neighbouring Burundi were assigned to Germany by the Berlin Conference of 1884, and Germany established a presence in the country in 1897 with the formation of an alliance with the king.
 The colonists favoured the Tutsi over the Hutu when assigning administrative roles, believing them to be migrants from Ethiopia and racially superior.
 Belgian forces took control of Rwanda and Burundi in 1917 during World War I, and from 1926 began a policy of more direct colonial rule.
-The Belgians modernised the Rwandan economy, but Tutsi supremacy remained, leaving the Hutu disenfranchised.
+The Belgians modernized the Rwandan economy, but Tutsi supremacy remained, leaving the Hutu disenfranchised.

 In the early 1930s, Belgium introduced a permanent division of the population by classifying Rwandans into three ethnic (ethno-racial) groups, with the Hutu representing about 84% of the population, the Tutsi about 15%, and the Twa about 1%.
-Compulsory identity cards were issued labeling (under the heading for “ethnicity and race”) each individual as either Tutsi, Hutu, Twa, or Naturalised.
+Compulsory identity cards were issued labelling (under the heading for “ethnicity and race”) each individual as either Tutsi, Hutu, Twa, or Naturalised.
 The identity cards prevented any further movement between the groups and made socio-economic groups into rigid ethnic groups.

-Hutu–Tutsi relations after independence.
 After World War II, a Hutu emancipation movement began to grow in Rwanda, fuelled by increasing resentment of the inter-war social reforms, and also an increasing sympathy for the Hutu within the Catholic Church.
 The monarchy and prominent Tutsis sensed the growing influence of the Hutu and began to agitate for immediate independence on their own terms.

-On 1 November 1959, a Hutu sub-chief, was attacked by supporters of the pro-Tutsi party.
+On 1 November 1959, a Hutu sub-chief was attacked by supporters of the pro-Tutsi party.
 Hutu activists responded by killing Tutsis, both the elite and ordinary civilians, marking the beginning of the Rwandan Revolution.
 The Hutu had full backing from the Belgian administration and in 1960 replaced most Tutsi chiefs with Hutu.
-The king was deposed, a Hutu-dominated republic created, and the country became independent in 1962.
+The king was deposed, a Hutu-dominated republic was created, and the country became independent in 1962.
 Tutsis began leaving the country to escape the Hutu purges, settling in Burundi, Uganda, Tanzania and Zaire.
-These exiles were regarded as refugees in their host countries, and formed armed groups who launched attacks into Rwanda; these were largely unsuccessful, and led to further reprisal killings of 10,000 Tutsis and further Tutsi exiles.
-By 1964, more than 300,000 Tutsis had fled, and were forced to remain in exile for the next three decades.
+These exiles were regarded as refugees in their host countries, and formed armed groups who launched attacks into Rwanda; these were largely unsuccessful and led to further reprisal killings of 10,000 Tutsis and further Tutsi exiles.
+By 1964, more than 300,000 Tutsis had fled and were forced to remain in exile for the next three decades.

 At 408 inhabitants per square kilometre, Rwanda’s population density is among the highest in Africa.
 Rwanda’s population had increased from 1.6 million people in 1934 to 7.1 million in 1989, leading to competition for land.

 Kagame restarted the war in January 1991, with a hit-and-run style guerrilla war, and in 1992, announced a ceasefire and began negotiations.
-In early 1993, several extremist Hutu groups formed and began campaigns of large scale violence against the Tutsi.
+In early 1993, several extremist Hutu groups formed and began campaigns of large-scale violence against the Tutsi.
 The RPF responded by suspending peace talks and launching a major attack, gaining a large swathe of land across the north of the country.

 In the early years of Habyarimana’s regime, there was greater economic prosperity and reduced violence against Tutsis.
 Many hardline anti-Tutsi figures remained and the hardliners exploited the fear of the population to advance an anti-Tutsi agenda which became known as Hutu Power.
 Tutsi were increasingly viewed with suspicion.
-A pogrom in 1990 in a commune in Gisenyi Province, killing 383 Tutsi.
+A pogrom in 1990 in a commune in Gisenyi Province, killed 383 Tutsi.
 A magazine called Kangura, published anti-Tutsi propaganda, including the Hutu Ten Commandments, an explicit set of racist guidelines, including labelling Hutus who married Tutsis as “traitors”.

 Preparation for genocide.